stefan-cross/CPR2014/Part1/README.md

     > [197,129,195,179,100,197,186],
     > [87,114,111,99,197,130,97,119]]]

-May not lead to the most efficient route, but lists:usort removes duplicates effectively
+May not lead to the most efficient route, but lists:usort removes duplicates effectively.

 Potentially this could be remedied by removing such duplicates but is also an particularly unfortunate result due to the lists:usort and that these locations are not alphabetically contiguous and I have opted simplicity over complexity with random efficiency.
 However the aim of this exercise is to flex the power of Erlangs actor concurrency model rather than weigh up hop and distance vector based routing algorithms.
 We can make gains by can simply test package eligibility to be dropped when in each city and calling manager:reserve whenever the vehicle is empty.